 - Collapsable Cooler Bag: Quite literally your old school, insulated lunch bag from 3rd grade.
 No need to get fancy, and easy to pack in a carry-on until you actually need to fill it with items before heading to the parks for the day!
 Tip: You’re allowed to bring cooler packed lunches in, no questions asked!

 - Amazon Swimsuits: Yup.
 Swimsuits blindly ordered from Amazon via 2 day shipping are my new favorite thing.
 Who has time to actually swimsuit shop?
 Trust the process, and you’ll be pleasantly surprised to find pretty decent quality suits for under $30.
 I got this one, this one and this one!

-- Flexible Stroller Lock: While it’s likely unnecessary to use these while on rides (Disney attendants do a great job of manning and organizing stroller parking) tons of you suggested we bring a lock for the strollers for the other times we might need to leave it outside before going into not-so-stroller-friendly locations.
+- Flexible Stroller Lock: While it’s likely unnecessary to use these while in the parks on rides (Disney attendants do a great job of manning and organizing stroller parking) tons of you suggested we bring a lock for the stroller for the other times we might need to leave it outside before going into not-so-stroller-friendly locations outside of the parks.
 It doesn’t hurt to have some peace of mind!